 7. Jasper National Park, Alberta

-Want to see Canadian wildlife?
-Jasper is arguably your best bet to do it, and with even lesser crowds than its sister park, Banff (which is also indeed worth a visit).
+Are you an eager beaver to see Canadian wildlife?
+Jasper is arguably your best bet to do it.
+With even lesser crowds than its sister park, Banff (which is also indeed worth a visit), you’re nearly guaranteed to see something.
 Elk, deer, and bears are surprisingly common to spot, particularly at dusk.

 Where: Alberta (Western Canada)